-Moreover, businesses need to learn the latest enterprise solutions for data breaches like this one.
+Moreover, businesses need to learn the latest security enterprise solutions for data breaches like this one.
 Many companies can start controlling private Docker with jFrog.
 This solution offers privacy protection on a whole new level.
 Private Dockers store information on a smaller scale.
 Businesses use private Dockers to set authorization limits.
 They only allow trusted employees and partners to access their images.
 Another promising solution entails implementing firewalls.
 Consider whitelisting incoming traffic.
 Implement tools that effectively detect suspicious activity within systems.
 Finally, instruct teams to analyze registries before pulling images from them.
 These enterprise security solutions can save companies from further Docker data breaches.

 Docker Releases Advanced Security Updates In Response